AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 After you install [!DNL Catalog Service], you must configure the [Commerce Services Connector](../landing/saas.md) by specifying API Keys and selecting a SaaS Data Space.

+To ensure that the catalog export is running correctly:

+*  Confirm that [cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) are running.
+*  Verify the [indexers](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/manage-indexers.html) are running.
-To ensure that the catalog export is running correctly, confirm that the [cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) and the [indexers](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/manage-indexers.html) are running and the `Catalog Attributes Feed`, `Product Feed`, `Product Overrides Feed`, and `Product Variant Feed` are set to `Update by Schedule`.
+*  Ensure that the `Catalog Attributes Feed`, `Product Feed`, `Product Overrides Feed`, and `Product Variant Feed` indexers are set to `Update by Schedule`.